Thursday, January 26, 2012

 Don’t forget to bring new hundred dollar bills (no credit cards accepted here yet!) and dollar bills come in handy for tips.

-Stay tuned on my tips for Cambodian on my next blog.
+Stay tuned on my Cambodia tips on my next post.